helfrichlab/lab-wiki/docs/source/tasks/spat-exp.rst

 7. Comments/issues
 ------------

-:Psychtoolbox related:
+**Psychtoolbox related:**
+:Synchronization issues:
-  *	**Synchronization issues**.
-You can uncomment 'Screen('Preference', 'SkipSyncTests', 1);'
-  in the “Psychtoolbox initialization” section (very top of the scripts) to alleviate this error.
+  You can uncomment 'Screen('Preference', 'SkipSyncTests', 1);' in the “Psychtoolbox initialization” section (very top of the scripts) to alleviate this error.
 Note that this could potentially result in timing issues.

-  *	**Screen not cooperating (MEX error)**.
+:MEX error:
   Potential fix: restart script or restart Matlab.